Back to all guides

 How to draw it

 1. Place the anchor before writing.
-Move it around the page until one position feels easy.
+Move it around without glue until one position leaves an obvious caption area.

 3. Add one support area.
 A three-item list, a tiny box, or one sentence is enough.

 4. Do not explain everything.
-Let the photo or scrap do some of the remembering.
+Let the image or scrap carry sensory detail, then write only what the object cannot say.

 Filled example

-Anchor: small cafe receipt taped near the lower right corner Caption: "the table by the window" List: warm cup / quiet street / one page read Bottom note: I liked being there without needing the afternoon to become anything.
+Anchor: a small receipt-shaped cafe note near the lower right corner Caption: "the table by the window" List: warm cup / quiet street / one page read Bottom note: I liked being there without needing the afternoon to become anything.

 Sketch path

 Sketchnoting is not about drawing well.
-It combines handwriting, simple shapes, arrows, boxes, lines, and tiny visuals to make ideas easier to follow.
-For journaling, a sketch path is useful when your memory has steps or connections.
+It combines handwriting, shapes, arrows, boxes, lines, and tiny visuals to make ideas easier to follow.
+For journaling, a sketch path is useful when your memory has steps, detours, or connections.

 A beginner sketchnote-style journal page with boxes, arrows, dots, leaves, stars, and empty caption lines

 Boxes: each one holds a moment, place, or thought.
-Arrows: they show order or connection.
-Small icons: use symbols you can draw badly and still understand later.
+Arrows: they show order, cause, return, or contrast.
+Icons: use symbols you can draw badly and still understand later.

 Best for